hchkaiban/CarRacingRL_DDQN/README.md

 # Result:

-The car drives smoothly, at decent speed, both on training and of random tracks.
-It does not immobilize anymore and is able to recover most of the time from off-road situations.
-Longer training and more data would keep improving the performances.
+The car learns a  way to synchronize the 3 discretized actions (strong braking, fast acceleration and freewheeling) with the steering policy.
+After some training time it drives at decent speed, both on training and random tracks; does not immobilize anymore and is able to recover most of the time from off-road situations.
+Longer training, more data and smoother discrete actions would keep improving the performances.

 Thanks to Jaara for the useful repo: https://github.com/jaara.